trifork/cheetah-example-flink/TransformAndStore/README.md

 If doing so, make sure to run your job locally from Intellij before starting the component test.

-The component test is producing a single message to `TransformAndStoreInputTopic`, and listening for any messages published to `TransformAndStoreOutputTopic`.
-It expects the flink job to publish the same message, enriched with a new field, on `TransformAndStoreOutputTopic`.
+The component test is producing a single message to `TransformAndStoreInputTopic`, and listening for any documents created at `transformandstore-index_*`.
+It expects the flink job to create 3 documents in OpenSearch.
-You can observe the topics and produced messages at [http://localhost:9898](http://localhost:9898).
+You can observe the topics and produced messages at [http://localhost:9898](http://localhost:9898) and the indices and documents at [http://localhost:5602](http://localhost:5602).

 #### Persisted data during development